WillForEternity/CircleCrossNN/README.md

 ### Learning Rate Update

-The learning rate is dynamically adjusted during training using the `adjust_learning_rate` function:
+So, I noticed that at the start of training a high learning rate works really well for improving accuracy, however, near the end of training, the high learning rate could actually cause some discrepancies.
+Becuase of this, the learning rate is dynamically adjusted during training using the `adjust_learning_rate` function:

 ```c
 double adjust_learning_rate(double current_rate, int epoch, double error) {